bwilken01/bwilken01.github.io/_posts/2024-09-19-customer-segmentation.md

 <br>
 ### Actions <a name="overview-actions"></a>

-We firstly needed to compile the necessary data from sevaral tables in the database, namely the *transactions* table and the *product_areas* table.
+We firstl needed to compile the necessary data from several tables in the database, namely the *transactions* table and the *product_areas* table.
 We joined together the relevant information using Pandas, and then aggregated the transactional data across product areas, from the most recent six month to a customer level.
 The final data for clustering is, for each customer, the percentage of sales allocated to each product area.

 As a starting point, we test & apply k-means clustering for this task.
 We need to apply some data pre-processing, most importantly feature scaling to ensure all variables exist on the same scale - a very important consideration for distance based algorithms such as k-means.